pyldin601/postgres-iots-codegen/README.md

   -d --database=<database>    Database name to connect to.
   -o --outdir=<outdir>        Directory to generate contracts to.
   -i --index                  Also generate root index.ts file for generated contracts.
+  -c --capital                Name contract files with a capital letter.
+  -s --nosuffix               Don't append contract file names with "Contract" suffix.
+  -t --ignore=<tables>        Comma separated list of tables that should be ignored.
   ```

 ## Example of produced contract file